bhatti/PlexMockServices/README.md

 PlexMockServices offers a mock service for proxying into REST SERVICES and offering record/play/canned results.

+## Features:
+- Record API response in easy to manage YAML files
+- Playback YAML stored responses
+- Support for sequential or random responses when there are multiple response files for a given request.
+- Define dynamic responses using Velocity templates so that you can return responses based on the request parameters or other factors.
+- Inject random failures and delays
+- Specify response codes/delays in the request

 ## Requirements:
 - Java 1.6+
 - Gradle